yashbajwan/IDDO/README.md

-Design a high fidelity pixel-perfect mockup in Photoshop
+Design a high fidelity pixel-perfect Website in Photoshop